shakfu/py-js/README.md

 ## BUGS

+- [ ] Using the code-editor is not intuitive.
+Test all scenarios

 - [ ] CRITICAL: attempting to reload numpy after the patcher is closed crashes Max (except when you load it through `api` module!)

 - [ ] `PyLong_Check` can't pick up `numpy` numbers

-- [ ] Using the code-editor is not intuitive.
-Test all scenarios

 - [ ] `api` object won't reload if a patch is closed (i.e. PyFinalize) and new one opened.
 Requires a restart of Max.
 (Python bug which is being worked on).

+- [x] pyjs in-function calls to code did not work well as strings (conversion to array fixed it)

 - [x] no-return ops in`pyjs` such as `exec` and `import` somehow make javascript assume an error has occured.